+PSY 100 Cr.3

 This course focuses on the effects of culture on the nature and behavior of individuals, their adaptations to institutions and environments, and their relations within and outside their culture.
 Specifically, the impact of concepts such as ethnocentrism, stereotypes, racism and prejudice are explored in terms of their relevance to the counseling process.
 Strategies and skills relevant to providing effective multicultural counseling are investigated.
 Prerequisite: PSY 100; PSY 283 or PSY 285 or ERS 100 or RGS 100.
 (Cross-listed with PSY/RGS; may only earn credit in one department.)
 Offered Occasionally.

 Child and Adolescent Psychopathology

-An examination of psychological disorders which first appear during infancy, childhood and adolescence.
-This course covers the etiology, diagnosis, classification, treatment, and prevention of psychological disorders from different theoretical orientations.
+An examination of psychological, behavioral, and neurodevelopmental disorders which first appear during infancy, childhood and adolescence.
+This course covers the etiology, diagnosis, classification, treatment, and possible prevention of psychological, behavioral, and neurodevelopmental disorders from different theoretical perspectives orientations.
 Special emphasis is placed on applying basic concepts and empirical data to various professional settings and to social policy issues.
 Prerequisite: PSY 204; PSY 212.
-Offered Fall, Spring.
+Offered Occasionally.